 This article describes the requirements and considerations you need to be aware of before using Azure NetApp Files application volume group (AVG) for SAP HANA.

 Requirements and considerations

-You will need to use the manual QoS capacity pool functionality.
+You need to use the manual QoS capacity pool functionality.

-You must have completed your sizing and SAP HANA system architecture, including the following areas:
+You must complete your sizing and SAP HANA system architecture, including the following areas:

 - SAP ID (SID)